Divine retribution: Alleged modern examples

-Various Christian, Jewish and Muslim religious leaders claimed that Hurricane Katrina was God's punishment on America, New Orleans or the world for any of a variety of alleged sins, including abortion, sexual immorality (including the gay pride event Southern Decadence), the policies of the American Empire, failure to support Israel, and failure of black people to study the Torah.
+Various Christian, Jewish, and Muslim religious leaders claimed that Hurricane Katrina was God's punishment on New Orleans, the United States, or the world for any of a variety of alleged sins, including abortion, sexual immorality (including the gay pride event Southern Decadence), the policies of American imperialism, failure to support Israel, and failure of black people to study the Torah.

-The 2007 UK floods were claimed by Graham Dow to be God's punishment against homosexuals.
+The 2007 United Kingdom floods were claimed by Graham Dow to be God's punishment against homosexuals.

-Televangelist Pat Robertson stirred up controversy after claiming that the 2010 Haiti earthquake may have been God's belated punishment on Haitians for allegedly having made a "pact with the Devil" to overthrow the French during the Haitian Revolution.
+Televangelist Pat Robertson stirred up controversy again after claiming that the 2010 Haiti earthquake may have been God's belated punishment on Haitians for allegedly having made a "pact with the Devil" to overthrow the French during the Haitian Revolution.
 Yehuda Levin, an Orthodox Jewish rabbi, linked the earthquake to gays in the military via an alleged Talmudic teaching that homosexuality causes earthquakes.
-Levin posted a video onto YouTube the same day as 2011 Virginia earthquake in which he said, "The Talmud states, "You have shaken your male member in a place where it doesn't belong.
-I too, will shake the Earth".
-He said that homosexuals shouldn't take it personally: "We don't hate homosexuals.
+Levin posted a video on YouTube the same day as the 2011 Virginia earthquake in which he said, "The Talmud states, 'You have shaken your male member in a place where it doesn't belong.
+I too, will shake the Earth.
+He said that homosexuals should not take it personally: "We don't hate homosexuals.
 I feel bad for homosexuals.
 It's a revolt against God and literally, there's hell to pay".

 Chaplain John McTernan said that Hurricane Isaac, like Hurricane Katrina, was God's punishment on homosexuals.
-Buster Wilson of the American Family Association concurred that statement.
+Buster Wilson of the American Family Association concurred with that statement.
 McTernan also said that Hurricane Sandy may have been God's punishment against homosexuals.
-In addition, WorldNetDaily columnist William Koenig, along with McTernan himself, suggested that American support for a two-state solution to the Israeli-Palestinian conflict led to the hurricane.
+In addition, WorldNetDaily columnist William Koenig, along with McTernan himself, suggested that American support for a two-state solution to the Israeli-Palestinian conflict had led to the hurricane.

-Malaysian politician Ahmad Zahid Hamidi said the brutal 2018 Central Sulawesi earthquake and tsunami was "God's (Allah) rage against homosexuals in Indonesia because they were allowed to live in Indonesia".
+Malaysian politician Ahmad Zahid Hamidi called the 2018 Central Sulawesi earthquake and tsunami "God's (Allah) rage against homosexuals in Indonesia because they were allowed to live in Indonesia".

-Orthodox rabbi Shmuel Eliyahu said the brutal 2023 Turkey–Syria earthquake was "God's tribunal on Turkey and Syria since they were considered anti-Jewish like former Nazi Germany because their support for Palestine".
-(Note: Shmuel Eliyahu did not mention Nazi Germany and Palestine in his "God's tribunal" speech but some Orthodox rabbis, particularly Zionists, might have mentioned Nazi Germany and Palestine in their "God's tribunal" speech as a response to the brutal 2023 Turkey-Syria earthquake.)

-Iraqi Shia cleric Muqtada al-Sadr said the deadly 2023 Turkey–Syria earthquake was "God's (Allah) rebuke against Turkey because weak response against the holy book (Quran) burning by right wing extremist groups in Sweden".
+Orthodox Rabbi Shmuel Eliyahu stated that the 2023 Turkey–Syria earthquakes were acts of rivine retribution and that "God is judging all the nations around us who wanted to invade our land and throw us into the sea".
+Iraqi Shia cleric Muqtada al-Sadr said the deadly earthquakes were "God's (Allah) rebuke against Turkey because [of] weak response against the holy book (Quran) burning by right wing extremist groups in Sweden".

-ISIS officials said the deadly 2023 Turkey–Syria earthquake was "God's (Allah) rage against Turkey for renounced Sharia laws, replaced it with unbeliever (Kuffar) laws and enforced it, adopted unbeliever lifestyles, declared war against ISIS and allied with the army of unbelievers (NATO)" in their propaganda narrative.
+Islamic State officials in their propaganda narrative called the deadly eathquakes "God's (Allah) rage against Turkey for renounced Sharia laws, replaced it with unbeliever (Kuffar) laws and enforced it, adopted unbeliever lifestyles, declared war against ISIS and allied with the army of unbelievers (NATO)".